mapbender/mapbender-documentation/en/functions/basic/layertree.rst

            Configuration of a simple Layertree in the content.

-By clicking on the "folder"-icon of the Layertree **[1]** to the left of the instance the embedded layers can be displayed.
+By clicking on the "folder"-icon of the Layertree **[1]** to the left of the instance, the embedded layers can be displayed.
 All layers that have been previously activated in the Layerset now appear in the list.
 The function **Hide not toggleable** [8] allows you to hide layers that don't contain multiple layers.

 .. figure:: ../../../figures/layertree/layertree_buttons.png
            :scale: 80